Introduction

 Considerations:

-- Not designed for ocean/air freight
+- Not designed for heavy warehouse operations

 Best Fit:

-Rating: 4.1/5 (G2)
+Rating: 4.1 / 5 (G2)

-Best For: Small forwarders with warehouse operations
+Best For: Small forwarders with integrated warehouse operations

-Implementation: 8-12 weeks
+Implementation: 8 to 12 weeks

 Small Business Advantages: